cicerocamargo/CombineIntro/README.md

 ## Other ways of creating subscriptions

-In this section we're continuing to refactor our component and along the way we're gonna use new subscription mechanisms.
+In this section we're refactoring our component even further and along the way we're gonna learn 2 new subscription mechanisms: **Subscribe** and **Assign**.

 ### Subscribe

-One thing that I don't like in our code at the moment is that the ViewController is not exactly sending events do the ViewModel, but giving it commands instead.
-In other words, when the button is tapped, it doesn't say "hey ViewModel, the refresh button was tapped, maybe you want to do something about it...", no, it tells the ViewModel exatcly what to do.
+One thing that I don't like in our code at the moment is that the `ViewController` is not exactly sending *events* do the `ViewModel`, but giving it *commands* instead.
+In other words, when the button is tapped `ViewController` doesn't say *"hey ViewModel, the refresh button was tapped, you may want to do something about it now..."*.
+No, it tells the ViewModel exatcly what to do: *"Refresh the balance!"*.
 The same applies to `viewDidAppear`.
-The difference is very subtle, but it matters and we're gonna fix this now.

-The first thing we need to do is creating an enum to contain all events that will flow from `BalanceViewController` to `BalanceViewModel`:
+This difference is subtle, but it matters and we're gonna fix this now.
+The first thing we're going to do is creating an `enum` to contain all events that flow from `BalanceViewController` to `BalanceViewModel`:

 ```
 enum BalanceViewEvent {